 1. Tank Design and Quality

-- The tank is easy to set up, making it convenient for beginners to install.
+The tank is easy to set up, making it convenient for beginners to install.
+It is made of glass, providing a smooth and durable design.
+Its black sealant, instead of clear silicone helps prevent the buildup of unwanted algae.

 2. Filter Features

-- It has an adjustable flow rate, which allows customization for different fish needs if you aim to keep the tank for your other pet in the future.
+We appreciate its separate filter, which facilitates hobbyists with budget limitations.
+The filter is effective, adjustable and generally quiet.
+It has an adjustable flow rate, which allows customization for different fish needs if you aim to keep the tank for your other pet in the future.
+It works well with minimal noise after a few simple adjustments like using silicone pads.

 3. Accessories

-- The good thing about the tank kit is that it comes with additional items like a net, water conditioner, and bio-enhancer.
+The good thing about the tank kit is that it comes with additional items like a net, water conditioner and bio-enhancer.
+Its bright LED lights support plant growth and diffuse beautiful water reflections at night.

 4. User-Friendly

-- The packing also contains instructions that are helpful for those new to the hobby.
+The lid of this tank can be completely removed for easy cleaning.
+The packing also contains instructions that are helpful for those new to the hobby.
+The cord holes in the lid allow for easy heater installation.

 Cons